-The Zainab Damji Memorial Scholarship is a scholarship for an undergraduate student of INDS who is either a junior or senior, has above a 3.0 on a 4.0 scale, wishes to pursue a career in some form of education, and who has demonstrated leadership, service and courage.
+The Zainab Damji Memorial Scholarship is a scholarship for an undergraduate student of INDS who has advanced beyond freshman year, has above a 3.0 on a 4.0 scale, wishes to pursue a career in some form of education (this could include after school programs, adult learning, citizens science, etc.), and who has demonstrated leadership and service to an identified community.
 Each year the scholarship fund awards $1000 in scholarships to students with the above qualities.
 Past recipients have gone on to exceptional graduate school and professional accomplishments.
-The deadline for the scholarship application for 2016 is March 25, 2016.

-Those interested in contributing to the Zainab Damji Memorial Fund should contact the Interdisciplinary Studies Department at UMBC (firstname.lastname@example.org).
+Those interested in contributing to the Zainab Damji Memorial Fund should contact Individualized Study at UMBC (email@example.com).
 Any and all contributions are welcome.